johnpancoast/tasker/README.md

 -------
 Tasker uses [monolog](https://github.com/Seldaek/monolog) to handle logging and it logs to the file that you specify with the `--log_file` option.

-The lib creares a `StreamHandler` handler at a log level of `INFO` (200)  You can also pass the `--log_level` option to define the level of logging you want.
+The lib creares a `StreamHandler` handler at a log level of `INFO (200)`.
+You can also pass the `--log_level` option to define the level of logging you want.
 It must be a number and be equal to one of the class' [log level constants](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Logger.php#L29).

 There is currently no way to define different or additional handlers for the logging as it would be extra work to handle from CLI.
 You can see the `Extending` section though.